Conrad-S/cas-ai-manager/README.md

 **Project description**

-This is an Azure Container App that handles connectivity and calls to Azure OpenAI endpoints, eliminating the need to add complex code to applications and gateways.
+This is an application that handles connectivity and calls to Azure OpenAI endpoints, eliminating the need to add complex code to applications and gateways.

 The app:
  - Handles connectivity to Azure OpenAI endpoints.
 The caller only needs to pass in the model name, model version, and desired region.